Ritik930/Create-a-NFT-Collection-in-JS/README.md

-Final Project of JavaScript Course
+# Final Project of JavaScript Course

-Description
+## Description
 This is the final project of the JavaScript Course.
-In this project, NFTs have been implemented using JavaScript.
+In this project, NFT has been implemented using JavaScript.

-Tasks Completed
+## Tasks Completed
 The following tasks have been implemented in this challenge:

-Create a variable to hold NFTs:
+   1. Create a variable that can hold a number of NFTs.
+What type of variable might this be?

-We declared a variable that can store multiple NFTs.
-This is an array that will hold our NFT objects.
-Create an object inside the mintNFT function:
+   2. Create an object inside your mintNFT function that will hold the metadata for your NFTs.

-The mintNFT function creates an object to hold the metadata for each NFT.
-The metadata values are passed to the function as parameters.
-Once the NFT is created, it is stored in the variable created in Step 1.
+      The metadata values will be passed to the function as parameters.
+When the NFT is ready, you will store it in the variable you created in Step 1
-Print all NFTs' metadata:

-The listNFTs function prints the metadata of all the NFTs to the console.
-This includes the name, skin color, hair color, and shoe type of each NFT.
-Return the number of NFTs created:
+   3. Your listNFTs() function will print all of your NFTs metadata to the console (i.e. console.log("Name: " + someNFT.name))

-The getTotalSupply function returns the total number of NFTs we have created.
+   4. For good measure, getTotalSupply() should return the number of NFTs you have created.

-How to Run the Project
+## How to Run the Project
 To run the project, follow the instructions below:

-Clone the repository:
+1. Clone the repository.

-Open your terminal and run the following command to clone the repository: sh
-Copy code
+2. Open Remix IDE and create a new file.
+3. Copy and paste the code of the smart contract into the file.
+4. Compile the smart contract using the Solidity compiler.
+5. Deploy the smart contract on a local blockchain or on a test net.
+6. Test the smart contract by interacting with it using Remix IDE or other compatible tools.
+1. Clone the repository to your local machine by running the following command:

-git clone <link of repo>
+        $git clone <link of repo>
-Set up the project:

-Ensure that Node.js is installed on your machine.
-If not, download and install it from nodejs.org.
-Run the code:

-Navigate to the project directory in your terminal.
-Open your JavaScript file where the NFT code is implemented.
-You can use any text editor or an IDE like VS Code.
-Understand the project structure:

-The JavaScript file contains the following key functions:
-mintNFT: Creates and stores a new NFT.
-listNFTs: Prints all the NFTs and their metadata.
-getTotalSupply: Prints the total number of NFTs created.
-Execute the JavaScript file:

-You can run the JavaScript code using Node.js by executing the following command in your terminal: sh
-Copy code
-node NFTs.js
+2. Make sure Node.js is installed.
+3. In the project directory, open a terminal and run the code.

+## Author
+Ritik Kumar